Enhancements Effective July 1, 2023

 You are eligible to apply for the Tuition Assistance program if you meet all criteria below:

-- Have completed two or more years of consecutive full-time service as a regular employee in a benefits-eligible category
+• Have completed at least six months of consecutive full-time service as a regular employee in a benefits-eligible category

-- Meet the two year service requirement and are actively working on or before the following dates:
+• Meet the six-month service requirement and are actively working on or before the following dates:

-- In good standing with a satisfactory performance record, and your application is approved by your supervisor (and Associate Operating Officer or equivalent for DUHS) prior to the first day of class
+• In good standing with a satisfactory performance record, and your application is approved by your supervisor (and Associate Operating Officer or equivalent for DUHS) prior to requesting reimbursement and within 90 days of the last day of class

 Employees requesting reimbursement are required to have direct deposit.